How to Support Someone With An Eating Disorder

 Practical Ways to Support Recovery

 Practical support can make a significant difference in your loved one’s eating disorder recovery journey.
+It is crucial to provide support from family and friends to enhance recovery outcomes.

 Ensure your home is a safe space free from comments or behaviors related to food and bodies.
 Understanding how harmful talking about diets, weight, workout programs and making comments about your own body is an important part of supporting your loved one.
 This may be an entry point into doing some work of your own around your relationship with food and your body.